 Military Families

-Given that Virginia is home to some of the nation's largest and most important military installations, it is not surprising that the commonwealth's schools educate more military children than almost any other state.
-In nearly every community in Virginia, there are children with parents or guardians on active duty with the armed forces.
+Virginia is home to some of the nation’s largest and most important military installations, so it is not surprising that the commonwealth's schools educate more military children than any other state.
+As of August 2017 there are more than 70,000 military connected students in Virginia, living in every community across the state.

-Virginia's public schools are committed to the care and education of the children of the men and women of our armed forces.
-By partnering with school liaison officers, military leaders, educators, and non-profit organizations, VDOE provides resources about the unique support needed for military service members and their families during all stages of transition and deployment.
+Virginia is a proud member of the Interstate Compact on Educational Opportunity for Military Children and is committed to the care and education of the children of the men and women of our armed forces.
+By partnering with school liaison officers, military leaders, educators, and community organizations, the Virginia Department of Education provides resources and support for military service children and their families during all stages of transition and deployment.

 - Virginia Council on the Interstate Compact on Educational Opportunity for Military Children